 Most moms have figured out a thing or two about life by the time they have a baby.
 Still, children rush headlong into childhood eager to test out the world around them, often learning painful lessons the hard way.
 Leaving us all wondering how parents can influence their children in a lasting way for the benefit and blessing of a child?

-Five essential elements must be present for a healthy influence to occur from a parent to a child.
+Five essential elements must be unquestionably present in the parent-child relationship for a healthy influence to occur.

 Relationship is the first and most powerful element needed to have a positive influence in your child’s life.